-THAT SAME YEAR the Board and President of the Board of of Education, which had been Education, Mrs. A. N. Dawson, taking care of Library affairs Mrs. Belle T. Graber, Mrs. Ber. sandwiched in between the emand building contracts for ten tion were involved.
-The Board additions to its elementary schools and a new million-dollar high school, appointed seven outthe Library now stands.
+THAT SAME YEAR the Board and President of the Board of of Education, which had been Education, Mrs. A. N. Dawson, taking care of Library affairs Mrs. Belle T. Graber, Mrs. Ber- sandwiched in between the emnice Pyke, Mayor Clayton Tyler, ployment of teachers, legal bids and building contracts for ten tion were involved.
+The Board additions to its elementary of Education bought land at De- schools and a new million-dollar high school, appointed seven outthe Library now stands.
 They standing Lakewood citizens to serve as an independent Board